magarenzo/Simple-RSA-Encryptions/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was created as an assignment in CSC381 (Applied Cryptography).
+This was created as an assignment in CSC381 (Applied Cryptography)